KyberNetwork/developer-portal/faqs.md

 #### Case 2: Withdrawal amount > deposit amount made during current epoch
 Your voting power and rewards for pool members (including the pool member who initiated the withdrawal) for the current epoch will be recomputed, even if you have voted prior to a pool member’s withdrawal.

-You may refer to the [various deposit & withdrawals section] to see how the pool member's stake is affected.
+You may refer to the [various deposit & withdrawals section](#various-deposit--withdrawal-scenarios) to see how the pool member's stake is affected.

 ## Technical FAQs (Pool Masters)
 ### 1. How do I obtain the list of pool members who delegated their stakes to me?
 You will have to listen for the `Delegated` event emitted.
 Kyber will also provide an API for the list of pool members.

-### 2. How do I make use of the `getStakerDataForPastEpoch` function to calculate the stake and reward distribution for my pool members?
+### 2. How do I make use of the `getStakerDataForPastEpoch` and `getStake` functions to calculate the stake and reward distribution for my pool members?
 Let us look at a simple example of 1 pool master, with 2 pool members who delegated their stakes to him.

 #### Epoch 9